 Italian immigrants to Brazil brought vines to the pampas of Bento Goncalves in the furthest south of this tropical country.
 The region's wines, mostly Merlot, complement perfectly the traditional rodizio meat grills that dot the towns.

 The wineries are concentrated in the Vale dos Vinhedos where, despite the Brazilian look and feel, the Italian heritage is celebrated in museums, a steam train and documentaries idolizing those early pioneers.

-But once the production standards improved the advantages of the Mendoza region became obvious: a dry, almost pest-free climate underscored by controlled irrigation from the Andes' snow melt.
+But once the production standards improved, the advantages of the Mendoza region of Argentina became obvious: a dry, almost pest-free climate underscored by controlled irrigation from the Andes' snow melt.

 And it would be amiss to go on a wine tour in La Rioja without trying tapas of its special spicy chorizo, black pudding or the air-dried loin of pork marinated in wine served as lomo embuchado.

 The Moselle is the most scenic tributary of the Rhine -- slow-moving, twisting and turning in its path.

 A trip on the river reveals the terraced patterns of some of the steepest vineyard slopes to be found anywhere.
 The almost vertical gradients make working in vineyards dangerous -- even hiking can be treacherous in the area -- but they reap rewards in the exceptional quality of their Rieslings.

 The vines love the slatish soil around the Moselle River.
 It allows them to grow their roots deep and absorb minerals reflected in the wine taste.
 The excellent tourist office in Koblenz offers detailed maps for the wine trails and gives advice to tailor individual interests.